loverajoel/theproductindex/docs/defining-the-problem.md

 ---

-This is a first draft and a just a glance of what Product Management is.
+This is a first draft and a just a glance of what Product/Market Fit means.
 Take the time to learn from the resources below.
 We keep them up to date!

 Do you have any feedback?
 Please, let us know [here]().